MoZhouqi/iOS8SelfSizingCells/README.md

     var maxLayoutWidth: CGFloat {

-        // So weird! the value is 47.0 in IB, but it is actually 48.0. let CellTrailingToContentViewTrailingConstant: CGFloat = 48.0
+        // So weird!
+The value is 47.0 in IB, but it is actually 48.0. let CellTrailingToContentViewTrailingConstant: CGFloat = 48.0
         let maxWidth = CGRectGetWidth(UIApplication.sharedApplication().keyWindow!.frame)